 “It is, I think, a success story for biomedical science and team science”

-Telephone interview with Charles M. Rice following the announcement of the 2020 Nobel Prize in Physiology or Medicine.
+Telephone interview with Charles M. Rice following the announcement of the 2020 Nobel Prize in Physiology or Medicine on 5 October 2020.
 The interviewer is Adam Smith, Chief Scientific Officer of Nobel Media.

 “We don’t engage in these activities to win prizes,” reflects Charles Rice in this short conversation, recorded just after he had heard the news from Stockholm.

 Celebrating the social, collaborative nature of the decades long scientific effort that led to the discovery of Hepatitis C, he says “It has just been a joy to work in this community.”
 Like many, Rice is now focusing on Covid-19, which he says “Is changing the way that science is done.
 The activity around the world on this virus is breathtaking.”

 Charles M. Rice: Hello?

 Adam Smith: Hello, am I speaking Charles Rice?

 AS: Well, first of all congratulations on the award of the Nobel Prize.

 CR: Well, I am absolutely stunned.
 I guess when you get it… when you get a call like this and you’re not expecting it, you pretty much don’t know what to say.
 But this is really a big surprise, not the fact that Hepatitis C is being you know sort of recognised.
 I heard just a short time ago that Harvey Altern and Mike Haughton were also co-laureates for this Prize, and, you know, they really deserve an incredible amount of credit.
 I feel as though I’m just kind of a representative of the sort of molecular virologist community that contributed something to this fight against this disease.